Seymour

 Seymour-Avenel Road bridge, Seymour

-At Seymour-Avenel Road we’re replacing the existing bridge with a higher bridge in the same location to allow sufficient clearance for double-stacked freight trains pass safely.
+We’ve replaced the Seymour-Avenel Road bridge with a higher bridge in the same location to allow sufficient clearance for double-stacked freight trains pass safely.

 The design includes a 35 metre span bridge, about 3.2 metres higher than the existing structure and incorporates earth embankments sympathetic to the surrounding environment and retaining walls to reduce impact on Avenel Road.